 By accepting the service authorization, the vendor agrees to send an invoice to TWC for payment.

-3.8.3.2 Use of TWC-VR-Generated Invoices

-When TWC-VR issues a service authorization, it may include a system-generated invoice.
-Providers are encouraged to use the system generated invoice, but it is not required.

 All invoices must contain all required elements, as listed in 3.8.2 Service Authorization.

-3.8.3.3 Required Elements of an Invoice Submitted to TWC-VR
+3.8.3.2 Required Elements of an Invoice Submitted to TWC-VR